bmellink/Quiz/README.md

 ## Overview

-I bought 4 large pushbuttons on Sparkfun (see https://www.sparkfun.com/products/9181) and mounted the buttons on a piece of bend plexiglass (see https://www.youtube.com/watch?v=-mVmzWQ7Iy8 for the plexiglass bender I use).
+I bought 4 large pushbuttons on Sparkfun (see https://www.sparkfun.com/products/9181) and mounted the buttons on a piece of bend plexiglass using a glue gun.
 The Arduino hardware for each button is mounted underneath.
+(In case you do not own a plexiglass, bender, you can build one yourself using this instruction: https://www.youtube.com/watch?v=-mVmzWQ7Iy8).

 Over time I created 3 generations:
 1. Fully wired - using UTP cable to connect each button to a central Raspberry PI based hub